Cremona Lombardy And The Lakes, Italy Travel Guide

 Tabacchi, newsstands, some bars.
 More expensive from driver.

 MUST be validated on board immediately with yellow/orange machines.
-Fine for failure to validate.
+Fine for not doing so validate.

 Carnet options provide a slight discount.